Organizational Culture Award

 Nomination Requirements

 Anyone may submit a nomination for the Organizational Culture Award, with the candidate's permission.
 Self-nominations are accepted.
-Nominations must clearly document why the candidate or team should be considered, above all others, for this distinguished award.
+Nominations must clearly document why the candidate should be considered, above all others, for this distinguished award.

-• Leadership of relevant initiatives to improve organizational culture in the institution or institutions where they have been or are employed
+- Leadership of relevant initiatives to improve organizational culture in the institution or institutions where they have been or are employed

-• Leadership of initiatives to advance concepts and practices relating to positive organizational culture in EDUCAUSE venues (conferences, webinars, publications, workshops, etc.)
+- Leadership of initiatives to advance concepts and practices relating to positive organizational culture in EDUCAUSE venues (conferences, webinars, publications, workshops, etc.)

-• Leadership of initiatives to advance concepts and practices relating to positive organizational culture in the profession (conferences, webinars, publications, workshops, etc.).
+- Leadership of initiatives to advance concepts and practices relating to positive organizational culture in the profession (conferences, webinars, publications, workshops, etc.).

 In addition, the committee will also look for evidence of tangible results, such as:

-• Raising awareness about challenges and opportunities related to culture change
+- Raising awareness about challenges and opportunities related to culture change

-• Creating successful frameworks for addressing challenges and creating opportunities for improvement
+- Creating successful frameworks for addressing challenges and creating opportunities for improvement

-• Implementing initiatives that make positive contributions in areas such as work-life balance, burnout, mental health and well-being, and teamwork.
+- Implementing initiatives that make positive contributions in areas such as work-life balance, burnout, mental health and well-being, and teamwork.

-• Leading in the creation of efforts to ensure that everyone feels valued and empowered to succeed
+- Leading in the creation of efforts to ensure that everyone feels valued and empowered to succeed

 Guidelines and Eligibility

-• Candidates must be or have been contributing members of our professional community, directly associated with managing information technology and resources in higher education, who have made significant and demonstrable contributions to the field.
+- Candidates must be or have been contributing members of our professional community, directly associated with managing information technology and resources in higher education, who have made significant and demonstrable contributions to the field.

-• Candidates may not be currently serving on the EDUCAUSE Board, staff, or Recognition Committee.
+- Candidates may not be currently serving on the EDUCAUSE Board, staff, or Recognition Committee.

-• Anyone within or outside of higher education may submit nominations for the award.
+- Anyone within or outside of higher education may submit nominations for the award.

-• Individuals or teams are eligible for this award.
+- Individuals are eligible for this award.

 Unsure if the candidate you would like to nominate qualifies?
 Please reach out to us at [email protected] and we will be happy to answer questions about the nominations process, guidelines, or eligibility.

 Recognition